Paolotassi/Planes-/README.md

 --INSTRUCTIONS--
 First, wait until the plane moves twice the control surfaces, with 1 sec. between the two.
-Then, you can start to follow the instructions displayed by ControlCenter
+Then, you can start to follow the instructions displayed by ControlCenter.

+--TAKE OFF--
+The plane must be pointed in the right direction, as it won't change course until the specified altitude is reached.

+--LAND--
+The landing function just stops the engine and glides down with a constant pitch angle.
+So, previous waypoints should be used to alogn the plane to the runway, and to bring it at a low altitude.

+--AEROBATICS--
+Evey aerobatic mode will execute a specific maneuvre BEFORE reaching the waypoint.
+So, in order to do the maneuvre in a specific point/altitude, you should specify those coordinates in the previous waypoint.